ollyblink/engine/userstories/patient_userstories.md

 	1. The symmetric encryption key is encrypted when stored using the user's public key or password (see questions).

-**I want to be able to create, read, update, and delete personal health data.**
+##I want to be able to create, read, update, and delete personal health data.##

-1. A user logs in with the specified username and password.
 2. The *encrypted private key* and *encrypted encryption key* are transferred to the client.
 3. The private key is decrypted and used to decrypt the encryption key.
 4. The encryption key is returned to the system.